aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/dotcode-barcode-configuration/dotcode-extended-code-text-configuration/_index.md

 If you need further guidance or have questions, don't hesitate to visit the [Aspose.BarCode for .NET documentation](https://reference.aspose.com/barcode/net/) or engage with the community on the [Aspose.BarCode support forum](https://forum.aspose.com/c/barcode/13).

-## FAQ's

-### Q1: What is DotCode used for?

-A1: DotCode is used for encoding both textual and binary data and is commonly applied in industries like healthcare and logistics for tracking and data encoding purposes.

-### Q2: Can I customize the appearance of DotCode barcodes?

-A2: Yes, Aspose.BarCode for .NET provides options to customize the appearance of DotCode barcodes, including size and encoding mode.

-### Q3: Is Aspose.BarCode for .NET compatible with various .NET frameworks?

-A3: Yes, Aspose.BarCode for .NET is compatible with a wide range of .NET frameworks, ensuring flexibility and ease of integration.

-### Q4: How do I obtain a temporary license for Aspose.BarCode for .NET?

-A4: You can obtain a temporary license from [Aspose's website](https://purchase.aspose.com/temporary-license/) for evaluation and testing purposes.

-### Q5: Is Aspose.BarCode for .NET suitable for enterprise‑level barcode generation?

-A5: Absolutely, Aspose.BarCode for .NET is designed to meet the needs of both small‑scale and enterprise‑level barcode generation, offering scalability and reliability.

 ## Frequently Asked Questions

 **Q: Can I use the generated barcode in a mobile app?**